xinhuang/xinhuang.github.com/_posts/2014-10-19-clang-playground-finding-declarations.md

 declaration, print its qualified name and definition location.

 Above source code introduced the [SourceManager] class.
 As its name suggested, it manages all the source files.
-We can use _Decl::getLocStart_, _Decl::getLocEnd_ and _Decl::getLocation_ to get the location of a declaration, then translate that [SourceLocation] instance to human readable content via [SourceManager].
+We first get the location of a declaration, then translate it into human readable content.

 The _llvm::outs()_ is similiar to the _std::cout_, but it's suggested to use _llvm::outs()_ instead of _std::cout_ according to the [LLVM Coding Standard].